phoeinx/rpi-voice-assistant/README.md

 Reset failed services (e.g. after uninstalling package): `systemctl --user reset-failed`

+### Performance Considerations: Caching, Parallelization & API Parameters
+To allow a natural conversation it is important to keep response times as low as possible.
+The bottleneck in our application are the different APIs we need to call to generate a response.
+We implemented several strategies to improve the performance of the application:
+1. Caching
+Implemented for the TTS queries to Elevenlabs and implemented in the `dialogbank/elevenlabs.py` file.
+We split each generated text response according to punctuation and then check if we've already queried this sentence part from Elevenlabs before.
+If no, we query the audio file and store it under the hash for the sentence part.
+If yes, we access the sentence part directly from disk.
+There is currently no mechanism to empty the cache.
+If you want to clear the cache, you can delete the `cache` directory.
+The stored audio files are small and the cache is not expected to grow very large (we have seen ~100MB after a few weeks of testing).
+Dependent on your storage capabilities and the expected usage of the application, you might want to think about making the cache directory temporary or implementing a cache clearing mechanism.
+2. Parallelization
+As the time necessary for synthetisation of speech from text from Elevenlabs increases linearly with the length of the text, we parallelize the requests to Elevenlabs.
+We split the text into sentence parts and query each sentence part in parallel.
+The parallelization is implemented in the `dialogbank/elevenlabs.py` file.
+3. API Settings
+For the Elevenlabs API we always set the following two query parameters: `"optimize_streaming_latency": "4", "output_format": "mp3_22050_32"`.
+The `optimize_streaming_latency` parameter is set to 4, which leads to: "max latency optimizations, but also with text normalizer turned off for even more latency savings (best latency, but can mispronounce eg numbers and dates)."
+(According to Elevenlabs documentation.)
+We chose the output_format with lowest sample_rate and kbps to also increase efficiency of transmission and storage of the audio files (as they are generally smaller).

 ### Development notes
 - If you add new dependencies to the project, make sure to add them to the `requirements.txt` file **and** in the `setup.py` file.

+### Code Structure of Dialogbank Application
+The code for the voice assistant is structured as follows:
+- `audio.py`: Provides functionality for playing audio files and audio streams and handle Google Speech-To-Text API responses.
+- `elevenlabs.py`: Provides functionality for querying the Elevenlabs Text-To-Speech API and caching the responses.
+- `led_status.py`: Provides functionality for updating the status of the LED strip across multiple processes (each process holds its own instance of the `LEDStatusManager` class provided).
+- `voiceflow` directory: Contains the code for querying the Voiceflow API and handling its responses.
+- `main.py`: Contains the entry point and runs the interaction loop of the voice assistant.
+It starts a main process which waits for keyboard input to start the interaction and then starts a new process for each interaction.
+The main process continues to wait for keyboard input to stop the interaction or shut down the system.
+There can always max. one interaction process be running.
+The main process also starts a separate process for updating the WIFI status LED on the LED strip.

+### LED Status Strip
+As an optional component the LED Strip can be used to display the status of the voice assistant without having to access the logs.
+The LED strip is controlled via the `blinkt` library, the meaning of the LED colors is described below.

+The code for the LED strip updates is implemented in the `led_status.py` file and is offered through the `LEDStatusManager` class.
+To allow updates to the LED strip from multiple processes, the `LEDStatusManager` class uses a `shared_memory.ShareableList` to store the current status of the LEDs.
+Each process holds its own instance of the `LEDStatusManager` class which updates the shared list with the new status.
+After each update the `LEDStatusManager` class writes the new status of all LEDs to the LED strip via the `blinkt` library.
+A `LEDStatusManager` instance can be created from an existing `ShareableList` or by creating a new one.

+### Meaning of status LED strip colors

+No LED lights up at all -> application is not running.
+LED lights are read from left to right.

+**LED1: Wifi**<br>
+🔴 Red - No Wifi <br>
+🟢 Green - Has Wifi <br>

+**LED2: Dialogbank application running** <br>
+🟡 Yellow - Start up <br>
+🟢 Green - Ready <br>
+🔵 Blue - Off-hook handset <br>

+**LED3: Google ASR API** <br>
+🔵 Blue: Running request <br>
+🟢 Green: Successful request <br>
+🔴 Red: Unsuccessful request <br>

+**LED4: Voiceflow API** <br>
+🔵 Blue: Running request <br>
+🟢 Green: Last request successful <br>
+🔴 Red: Last request failed <br>

+**LED5: Elevenlabs API** <br>
+🔵 Blue: Running request <br>
+🟢 Green: Last request successful <br>
+🔴 Red: Last request failed <br>

+**LED6: Listening** <br>
+💗 Pink: Listening <br>
+⚪ Nothing: Not listening <br>

+### Remote maintenance
+To allow access to RaspberryPis running the dialogbank software/prototypes in the field without having to be in the same network, we use [tailscale](https://tailscale.com).
+Tailscale is a VPN service that allows you to connect to devices in a network without having to open ports in the router or having to be in the same network.
+The RaspberryPi running the dialogbank software needs to have the tailscale client installed and to be connected to the tailscale network.
+More information on how to setup Tailscale can be found in "7.
+Setup Tailscale" in the `setup/SETUP_HARDWARE.md` file.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License